 Whiteboard Animation Video:

-Funded by HPI and the Faculty of Health, designed and developed by Dr. Sarah Moore (HPI Scholar) and with content by Flagship Co-Leads Dr. Waldron and Dr. Hamilton-Hinch, this animated video looks at health disparities in Black Canadians.
+Funded by HPI and the Faculty of Health, designed and developed by Dr. Sarah Moore (HPI Scholar) and with content by Flagship Co-Lead Dr. Hamilton-Hinch and former Co-Lead Dr. Ingrid Waldron, this animated video looks at health disparities in Black Canadians.
 To view the 2 minute video, click here.

 The main purpose of this two-year study was to contribute to NSHA’s African Nova Scotian Health Care Strategy by gaining insights from Black mental health clinicians, administrators, health promoters, policymakers, and professors about how their cultural beliefs, beliefs about mental illness and help-seeking, and education and training influence how they understand and address mental illness experienced by Black people of diverse cultures, gender identities, sexual orientations, income levels, education levels, and other identities.

 June 4, 2021